jiidata-science/jiidata-science.github.io/_posts/2018-08-29-What skills really differentiate data scientist from other data roles?.md

 ## Part 5 (of 5): Analysis

+**A couple of general points**:

+- We searched the text corpus for a total of 81 x skills.
+Five skills had no matches for across roles : ['AppEngine', 'Algebra', 'Calculus', 'Perl', 'dplyR']
+- The total number of skills present for each role was: Data Science (67 skills), Data Engineer (66 skills) and Data Analyst (55 skills)

-This chart shows the proportion of job descriptions that contain a particular skill, for each of the data roles (note: the blue bar represents data scientists as they were the main focus of my analysis.
+This chart below the proportion of job descriptions that contain a particular skill, for each of the data roles (note: the blue bar represents data scientists as they were the main focus of my analysis.
 The purple scatter/dots represent data engineers and the green, data analysts).
 I've ordered the chart by prevalence of each skill across data science job descriptions.

-Interestingly, the skills that appear in more than 50% of all data science roles are:
+<iframe width="1000" height="550" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/14.embed"></iframe>

+**A look at the most in-demand skills for Data Scientists**:

 - Python *( **Scientist : 99%** , Engineer : 78% , Analyst : 25% )*
 - Machine Learning *( **Scientist : 89%** , Engineer : 31% , Analyst : 8% )*
 - R *( **Scientist : 71%** , Engineer : 11% , Analyst : 13% )*